paliwaladitya2/paliwaladitya2/README.md

 - Hi there 👋 I am @paliwaladitya2
-- 🔭 I’m currently working on Laravel E-Commerce Projects
+- 🔭 I’m currently working on Laravel and PHP Projects
 - 🌱 I’m currently learning Laravel
 - 👯 I’m looking to collaborate on web development.
 - 📫 How to reach me :